The biggest cyber attacks and tips to build cyber resilience

 It was a classic Bitcoin scam, where the followers of the compromised accounts were asked to transfer bitcoins in the given wallet and were promised to get double the amount back.

-Microsoft Office 365 BEC Attack (Nov 2020)
+Microsoft Office 365 BEC attack (Nov 2020)

 Last year the FBI received about 467,361 internet and cyber-crime complaints, amounting to losses worth more than $3.5 billion.
 Of these, approximately 50% of them were due to Email Account Compromise a.k.a Business Email Compromise.
 In fact, from mid-March 2020 to early June 2020, the BEC scams skyrocketed to 3000% as per the reports by Agari Cyber-Intelligence Division.